How to Create a Successful College Strategy: Application Positioning

 One’s Positioning is primarily conveyed in their main college essays, through a creative story that both answers the college essay prompt and alludes to important details regarding the student’s academic and personal development.

 Identification of one’s Positioning is not easy.
-It is an art we developed at The Ivy Dean with over 40 years of college admissions experience, including time at Harvard and Columbia.
+It is an art I developed for The Ivy Dean with many years of college admissions experience, including my time at Harvard and Columbia.

 However, my recent article lists important questions and steps that can help you self-identify a strong college strategy!